alecmmm/excelAccessDbTool/README.md

 WHAT IT DOES:

-Allows the seemless exporting of tables between Microsoft Access and Excel.
+Allows the efficient exporting of tables between Microsoft Access and Excel.

 HOW TO USE: